AseasRoa/paintor/docs/v1.x/templates/what-are-templates.md

 :::

 ::: info
-`template()` is a helper function.
-Technically it is not required, as it simply returns the input function.
-However, it infers the necessary TypeScript types, which makes everything type safe and provides for code completion, without the need to write any types.
+`template()` returns the input function.
+Technically it is not required to use it, but it helps, because it infers the necessary TypeScript types, which makes the code type safe and provides for code completion without the need to write any types.
 :::

-## The Argument (Template Tree)
+## Template Tree (The Argument)

 The template function has an argument, which in the examples above is named `$`.
 This is the [Template Tree](./template-tree.md).